Looks Like Daryl Hannah & Neil Young Are Married

 “Someone’s watching over us…. love & only love.”

-Hannah and Young were said to have tied the knot in the San Juan Islands aboard the yacht, and then made it official in
+Hannah and Young were said to have tied the knot in the San Juan Islands aboard the yacht, and then made it official in Atascadero, California.

 In response to the Instagram post, it was obvious that many friends of Hannah knew something more than the average person because many messages of congratulations followed, including one from actor Rosanna Arquette.